rpatel3001/docker-rsp2tcp/README.md

-# docker-rsptcp
+# docker-rsp2tcp
 [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/rpatel3001/docker-rsptcp/Deploy%20to%20ghcr.io)](https://github.com/rpatel3001/docker-rsptcp/actions/workflows/deploy.yml)
 [![Discord](https://img.shields.io/discord/734090820684349521)](https://discord.gg/sTf9uYF)

 A Docker image to expose an SDRplay device as an rtl_tcp compatible stream using rsp_tcp, with rtlmuxer interposed to allow multiple clients to consume the same data.

-Note: This has only been tested with an AliExpress clone of an SDRplay RSP1.
+Note: This has only been tested with an AliExpress clone of an RSP1.

 ---